Open Door Scholarship

 - Two letters of recommendation (one must be from a current math or science teacher)

-- A high school transcript (unofficial transcript is accepted)
+- A high school transcript (an unofficial transcript is acceptable)

 - A statement about your experience/interest in software development, math, and science